epignatelli/helx/README.md

 Helx is a backend-agnostic Deep RL library, aiming to make it easier for researchers to **implement** new algorithms, **benchmark** existing ones, and **reproduce** experiments for reliable evaluation and advancement of the Deep RL field.

-And yet, it is often difficult to reproduce the results of a paper, or to compare different algorithms.

 ### Why helx?
 Algorithm implementation is a key part of a Deep RL methods.
 The same method, implemented differently, yields very different results []() .